Full project title: Foodscapes

 The potential of food (given the common, shared and familiar nature of food preparation and consumption) to open up a dialogic space that is shared and familiar but also potentially radical is something that could be usefully explored further.
 The power and potential of art processes and integrated evaluation approaches and the mechanisms they might provide for ensuring an equality of exchange and input as well as creative forms of documenting that exchange and input, are also worthy of further exploration.

 Using key research skills

 We found that while is it critical to engage community partners from the start, there remains an important role for researchers to engage and learn about the community with which they are working.
 This means exploring and valuing ‘traditional’ data collection methods which can provide background information and contribute to the refinement of research and engagement strategies.
 Of course, these practices should be transparently embedded within an overall participatory process.

-For further information on the project, please e-mail Michael Buser (Michael.Buser@uwe.ac.uk) or Emma Roe (E.J.Roe@soton.ac.uk).
+For further information on the project, please contact Dr Michael Buser (Michael.Buser@uwe.ac.uk) or Dr Emma Roe (E.J.Roe@soton.ac.uk).

 You may also be interested in